-English as a Second Language (ESL) programming is provided to assist students who have insufficient fluency in English to achieve grade level expectations in English language arts and other subjects.
+English as an Additional Language (EAL) programming is provided to assist students who have insufficient fluency in English to achieve grade level expectations in English language arts and other subjects.
 Support for English Language Learners depends on the needs of the students, the nature of the school’s programming and the number of English Language Learners in the school.
 English Language Learners in elementary and junior high schools receive additional language and content instruction from their teachers while placed in age-appropriate classrooms with their peers.
 High school English Language Learners meet with counsellors to design a program which accommodates them in an ELL instruction block, options and/or core curriculum subjects.
 Beginning language learners may also receive small group instruction for a portion of the day and/or support from teacher assistants.

 When an English Language Learner arrives at school, information is gathered about English language proficiency, academic achievement and recent experiences that can affect schooling.
-This information, plus any other documentation, is used to place the student in the appropriate grade and to determine what type of ESL support is needed.
+This information, plus any other documentation, is used to place the student in the appropriate grade and to determine what type of EAL support is needed.
 Although all English Language Learners receive report cards, grades are not reported in those areas in which language proficiency interferes with meeting graded outcomes.

-High School/Middle School ESL Refugee Intake Centre
+High School/Middle School EAL Refugee Intake Centre